vimalloc/flask-jwt-extended/docs/basic_usage.rst

 Basic Usage
 ===========

 In its simplest form, there is not much to using flask_jwt_extended.

 .. literalinclude:: ../examples/simple.py

-To access a jwt_required protected view, all we have to do is send an authorization head with the request that include the token.
-The header looks like this:
+To access a jwt_required protected view, all we have to do is send in the JWT with the request.
+By default, this is done with an authorization header that looks like:

 .. code-block :: bash